Tiger ... our that's more like it cat

 email

-We know striking lightning, howling wind, hail and wailing sirens can frighten and confuse our pets, but our composure as owners also influences their behavior.
+using two hands to lift a Siamese Striking lightning, hail and wailing sirens can frighten and confuse our pets, we know, but our composure as owners also influences their behavior.

 When time is of the essence, planning ahead and having your storm-safe area ready will tremendously enhance your ability to protect yourself and your beloved pets.

-During the months when storms are more likely, we suggest keeping pet taxis "staged" for rapid pet deployment.
-With multiple pets of our own, it takes up to 15 minutes to corral all of them and secure them in our storm-proofed area.
-If you have pets that are "hiders" then it may take much longer.
-Typical warning to damage time can be as short as 9 minutes.
+Homes with basements have an obvious advantage.
+During the spring, we keep our pet taxis "staged" for rapid deployment.
+With three pets of our own, it may take up to 15 minutes to corral them and secure them in our storm-proofed area.

 Once you've determined your safe zone, and at the risk of being redundant, check to make sure it isn't near the major gas/electrical connections, and that it is well-constructed to withstand the possible collapse of the structure.